genesiscommunitysuccess/docs/docs/03_server/05_access-control/03_password_authentication.md

 * `onLoginSuccess` this is a function which is invoked on a successful LDAP login, for example: it allows you to insert a user into the db when it exists in LDAP but not the database.
 * `useTLS` this is a boolean value indicating whether or not to use TLS encryption on the connection to the remote LDAP server.

-For more information on the various authentication types, please see the [Authentication overview](/server/access-control/authentication-overview/).
+For more information about the various authentication types, please see the [Authentication overview](/server/access-control/authentication-overview/).

 ### passwordValidation
 The `passwordValidation` function enables password validation, and is used to set the variables relating to this validation.